chipbell4/pixi-perspective-transform/notes.md

   are scaled to exactly 0 and points at y=0 are scaled to exactly some x scale factor (this might be a parameter later?)
   `xP = S x * (1 - y)`
+* Push everything back to the center of rotation

 # Transform _from_ perspective
+* Translate everything to the origin from the center of rotation/perspective
 * Undo the perspective transformation, so that points at y=0 are scaled by the x scale factor, and that points at y=1 are scaled to (a clamped) infinity